ThePlaneGuy45/ThePlaneGuy45/README.md

 ello

-just an idiot who codes some thingys
+just an idiot who codes some things